hobrien/Perl/README.md

 AddMapMan.pl -Takes the output of MapMan annotation and adds results to a list of gene_IDs

+AlignHomologs.pl -Aligns, trims and makes trees for each cluster from GroupSequences.pl

 AllSelaginella.pl -Runs a command on all KRAUS, MOEL, UNC and WILD datasets

+CheckMono.py -Determine if Selaginella sequence tree is congruent with species tree

+ClusterHomologs.pl -Clusters sequences by blast eValue using single-linkage clustering

 CombineCounts.pl, -Combine the output from DESeq for each species, providing counts and significance